Ikiru: Themes

-Meaning of Life
+Meaning of life

 Death is a major theme in the film, which leads to the protagonist Watanabe's quest to find the meaning of life.
-Initially, Watanabe looks to nightclubs and women to live life to the fullest, but winds up singing the 1915 song "Gondola no Uta" as an expression of loss.
-Professor Alexander Sesonske writes that in the nightclub scene, Watanabe realizes that "pleasure is not life" and that a goal gives him new happiness, with the song "Happy Birthday to You" symbolizing his rebirth.
+Initially, Watanabe looks to nightclubs and women to live life to the fullest, but winds up singing the 1915 song "Gondola no Uta" as an expression of loss and an assertion of himself.
+Watanabe's singing of "Gondola no Uta", a Taishō era ballad, in a nightclub also portrays his sensibilities to an "older and arguably more wholesome era" of opportunities before the Great Depression, and his realization that "pleasure is not life".
+After his awakening, the singing of "Happy Birthday to You" symbolizes his rebirth.
 Because Toyo is young, she has the best insight as to how to live, and she is presented as the "unlikely savior" in Watanabe's "redemption."

 Author Donald Richie wrote that the title of the film, meaning simply "to live," could signify that "existence is enough."
 However, Watanabe finds existence is painful, and he takes this idea as inspiration, wanting to ensure his life has not been futile.
 The justification of his life, found in his park, is how Watanabe discovered how "to live."
 In the end, Watanabe now sings "Gondola no Uta" with great contentment.

 Bureaucracy

 Ikiru is also an "indictment of Japanese bureaucracy."
-In Japan after World War II, it was expected that the salaryman would work predictably in accordance with an organization's rules.
+Historian David Conrad has remarked on its portrayal of Japanese governance after a 7-year American occupation, which relied on bureaucratic systems.
+Salarymen in post-war Japan were expected to work predictably in accordance with an organization's rules.
 The scene where the mothers first visit the city office requesting a playground shows "unconcern" in the bureaucrats, who send the visitors on a "farcical runaround," then ask them for a written request, with paperwork in the film as symbols of "meaningless activity."
 However, Watanabe uses the bureaucracy to forge his legacy, and apparently he is not disturbed when the bureaucracy quickly forgets he drove the project to build the playground.

 Japanese health care is depicted as overly bureaucratic in the film when Watanabe visits a clinic in a "poignant" scene.
 The doctor is portrayed as paternalistic, and Watanabe does not stand up to his authority.
+Moreover, Conrad and writer Pico Iyer suggest that the doctor's indirect statement reflects a cultural preference for doctors to report negative news obliquely to patients.